cdnjs/packages/README.md

 ## Contributing

 To contribute to cdnjs, please refer to our [CONTRIBUTING.md](https://github.com/cdnjs/packages/blob/master/CONTRIBUTING.md) document.
-This contains most of the information you might need to get involved either with adding a libarry to cdnjs or helping the project grow in other ways!
+This contains most of the information you might need to get involved either with adding a library to cdnjs or helping the project grow in other ways!
 If you need further information, please [create an issue](https://github.com/cdnjs/packages/issues/new).

 **Working on your first Pull Request?** Learn how from this *free* series: [An Introduction to Open Source ](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source)